r4um/r4um.github.io/_posts/2021-06-20-redis-mtime-getset.md

 ![redis_mtget_timings](/assets/images/redis_mtime_getset_output_4_0.png)

 As expected there is a slight overhead, with plain get being the fastest and modification time based get the slowest.
-See this [jupyter notebook](https://github.com/r4um/jupyter-notebooks/blob/main/redis_mtime_getset.ipynb) for full working example and diagram source.
+See this [jupyter notebook](https://github.com/r4um/jupyter-notebooks/blob/main/redis_mtime_getset.ipynb) for full working example and chart source.